lmacken/openshift-quickstarter/README.md

       * rails - A comprehensive Ruby web-application framework
       * cakephp - A rapid development PHP framework
       * seambooking - Seam is a platform for building rich webapps in Java
+      * dancer -  A micro web application framework for Perl

     [ Content Management ]
       * drupal - A content-management platform